Elias Canetti

-Elias Canetti (Елиас Канети; 25 July 1905 – 14 August 1994; /kəˈnɛti, kɑː-/; [eˈliːas kaˈnɛti]) was a German-language writer, born in Ruse, Bulgaria to a Sephardic family.
-They moved to Manchester, England, but his father died in 1912, and his mother took her three sons back to continental Europe.
-They settled in Vienna.

-Canetti moved to England in 1938 after the Anschluss to escape Nazi persecution.
-He became a British citizen in 1952.
-He is known as a modernist novelist, playwright, memoirist, and nonfiction writer.
-He won the Nobel Prize in Literature in 1981, "for writings marked by a broad outlook, a wealth of ideas and artistic power".
+Elias Canetti (Елиас Канети; 25 July 1905 – 14 August 1994; /kəˈnɛti, kɑː-/; [eˈliːas kaˈnɛti]) was a German-language writer, known as a modernist novelist, playwright, memoirist, and nonfiction writer.
+Born in Ruse, Bulgaria, to a Sephardic Jewish family, he later lived in England, Austria, Germany, and Switzerland.
+He won the 1981 Nobel Prize in Literature, "for writings marked by a broad outlook, a wealth of ideas and artistic power".
 He is noted for his nonfiction book Crowds and Power, among other works.

-Life and work

 Early life

 Born in 1905 to businessman Jacques Canetti and Mathilde née Arditti in Ruse, a city on the Danube in Bulgaria, Canetti was the eldest of three sons.
 His ancestors were Sephardic Jews.
 His paternal ancestors settled in Ruse from Ottoman Adrianople.
 The original family name was Cañete, named after Cañete, Cuenca, a village in Spain.

 In Ruse, Canetti's father and grandfather were successful merchants who operated out of a commercial building, which they had built in 1898.
 Canetti's mother descended from the Arditti family, one of the oldest Sephardic families in Bulgaria, who were among the founders of the Ruse Jewish colony in the late 18th century.
 The Ardittis can be traced to the 14th century, when they were court physicians and astronomers to the Aragonese royal court of Alfonso IV and Pedro IV.
-Before settling in Ruse, they had migrated into Italy and lived in Livorno in the 17th century.
+Before settling in Ruse, they had migrated to Italy and lived in Livorno in the 17th century.

 Canetti spent his childhood years, from 1905 to 1911, in Ruse until the family moved to Manchester, England, where Canetti's father joined a business established by his wife's brothers.
-In 1912, his father died suddenly, and his mother moved with their children first to Lausanne, then Vienna in the same year.
-They lived in Vienna from the time Canetti was aged seven onwards.
-His mother insisted that he speak German, and taught it to him.
-By this time Canetti already spoke Ladino (his native language), Bulgarian, English, and some French; the latter two he studied in the one year they were in Britain.
+In 1912, his father suddenly died, and his mother moved with their children first to Lausanne, and later in the same year, when Canetti was seven, to Vienna.
+His mother insisted that he learn and speak German.
+By this time, Canetti already spoke Ladino (his native language), Bulgarian, English, and some French; the last two he studied in the year he spent in Britain.
 Subsequently, the family moved first (from 1916 to 1921) to Zürich and then (until 1924) to Frankfurt, where Canetti graduated from high school.

+Canetti went back to Vienna in 1924 in order to study chemistry.
+However, his primary interests during his years in Vienna became philosophy and literature.